Agencies Responsible for regulating drones in the Republic of Poland

-If you are under the age of 18, you must obtain your legal guardians’ consent before receiving a certificate of qualification.
+If you are under 18, you must obtain your legal guardians’ consent before receiving a certificate of qualification.
 Additionally, you will be flying under the supervision of an adult.
 One of the requirements is that you have adequate third-party liability insurance.

 If your UAV weighs more than 5 kg, you must also obtain the necessary aero-medical examinations.

 Bear in mind that you should only fly with technically efficient equipment.